IMG Source: stasknop

 1. Use Social Media Platforms

 Social media networks like Facebook, Instagram, and Twitter are powerful tools to promote just about everything, including music.
-There really is no better way to reach the global public than using social media to your advantage.
+Charles from Guitar Junky says there really is no better way to reach the global public than using social media to your advantage.
 Geographical limitations do not apply to social networks, which means you can muster a follower base from all over the world instead of just your local neighborhood.

 While using social media to promote your music should be second nature at this point, there are plenty of ways to go about it.
 First things first: create your pages and profiles on these platforms and release your content for public viewing.
 This method will showcase your work virtually to anyone landing on your profile.
 It will also connect you with your fans and listeners, getting you both feedback and possibly some free publicity.
 Social media marketing can even open opportunities for you to network and collaborate with other, more experienced artists.